 Can I return my bike if I don't like it or it doesn't fit well?

 It's easiest all round of you make sure the bike you are buying is the right fit for your child before you order.
 Ask if you are unsure, bikes are large items to ship so sending one back is expensive.
 Of course, if the bike is the wrong size when you receive it or you've changed your mind and you want to return it you must let us know within 14 days of receipt.
 You must return it in its original packing within 30 days.
 Shipping is at your own cost but we can always help with the return and deduct the shipping cost from your refund.
-In all instances please contact us first.
+You must obtain a return authorization so please contact us before returning any products.

 How long is the guarantee on your bikes?

 We offer a 1-year warranty on parts.
 However always contact us even if your bike is outside of warranty and we'll do what we can to get your bike back on the road.

 Can I attach a kickstand to an Early Rider Bike?